Other Wales international sides

 Under 18 and 16 sides

-Wales first played at junior level in 2001 when an under 17 side travelled up to Warrington to play a friendly against Scotland and won 84-0.
+Wales first played at junior level in a full international in 2001 when an under 17 side travelled up to Warrington to play a friendly against Scotland and won 84-0.
 Not a bad start.

 An under 19 side took to the field for the first time in a Home International series from April 5th-7th 2002 at Crewe and Alsager College.
 The team drawn from Cardiff, Aberdare and surrounding areas had been the product of the hard work of the WRL development officer Stuart Singleton and the South Wales Schools Rugby League under the guidance of Colin Neale.